How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Build Analytical and Problem-Solving Skills

-Degree Level | Common Fields of Study | Relevance in Consulting |
+Degree Level | Common Fields | Why It Helps |

 ---|---|---|

-Undergraduate | Business, Economics, STEM | Prepares candidates for entry-level consulting roles.
-A strong GPA and internships are critical. |
+Undergraduate | Business, Economics, STEM | Helps with consulting applications and early internship roles |

-Advanced Degrees | Engineering, Life Sciences, Data Science | Useful for specialized consulting fields, such as healthcare, tech, or analytics-focused roles. |
+Advanced Degrees | Engineering, Life Sciences, Data Science | Useful for niche areas like healthcare or analytics |

 - Research Recruiting Trends: Use online forums, alumni networks, and career offices to identify target schools for your desired firms.